 Frank drove us all to Sunday School in his vehicle, kids would be hanging off it all the way.
 He was the Superintendent of the Sunday School at the time.
 We children have remained in touch over the years.

 Each year a Sunday School picnic was held at Alexandra Headlands.
-We travelled on the back of Mr Farmer’s truck which had seats placed on the tray.
+We travelled on the back of Mr Tom Brown’s truck which had seats placed on the tray.
 Ice creams in little tubs were issued out from the tall green canvas containers filled with “dry ice”.